rafaelcunha2013/rafaelcunha2013.github.io/_projects/7_RL_challenge.md

 <br>
 <h2 style="color: #00ab37;">Preliminary work:</h2>
 <a href="https://www.aicrowd.com/challenges/neurips-2022-citylearn-challenge">The CityLearn Challenge 2022</a> also offered a control track.
 You can gain insights into last year's solutions to build your own solution for this year.
 Additionally, the <a href="https://www.climatechange.ai/papers/iclr2023/2">tutorial in [4]</a> will provide you with a more hands-on understanding of the problem.
+The solution from last year's winner can be found in [5], and a presentation featuring the top five teams is available in [6].

 <br>
 <h2 style="color: #00ab37;">Tasks:</h2>